Driving with autism: Helping decide if they want to learn how to drive

 My son, who has autism, is not sure if he wants to learn to drive.
 He’s nervous about getting into an accident.
 He follows laws, is very careful and has driven go carts.
 His coordination is clumsy in games like catch or basketball.
 But he has good balance.
 I’m encouraging him to be open about the idea.
 What are your thoughts?

-What a great question!
-Of course, many parents grapple with this topic to one degree or another.
-How do I know if and when my child is ready to drive?
+Many parents grapple with this question: How do I know if and when my child is ready to drive?
 The level of concern is understandably elevated when your child has autism.

 Helping an autistic teen decide if they want to learn how to drive